Things to know about the umbilical cord

-- If you notice yellow discharge, a foul smell or redness around the newborn’s umbilical area, contact the pediatrician.
+- If you notice yellow discharge, a foul smell, or redness around the newborn’s umbilical area, contact the pediatrician.

 Most umbilical cord stumps look worse than they really are.
 Right after birth, an umbilical cord stump usually looks white and shiny and may feel slightly damp.
-As the stump dries and heals, it may look brown, gray or even black.
+As the stump dries and heals, it may look brown, gray, or even black.
 This is normal.
 Usually, no problems will develop if parents keep the area clean and dry.
-The umbilical cord stump usually falls off in one to three weeks.
+The umbilical cord stump usually falls off in 1-3 weeks.
 Sometimes, the stump falls off before the first week.
 Other times, the stump may stay longer.
 Don’t panic when it finally falls off, even if there is a trace amount of blood.
 A little scab might form at the site, but it should heal in a few days.

 When should I be concerned regarding the umbilical cord?